Topologically protected flatness in chiral moir\'e heterostructures: Implications for TMDs

-While TBG has been the main focus up to now, let us expand on the implications of our results to twisted TMDs, which share the same chiral limit as TBG (Eq.~\ref{eq_chirltbg}) up to the addition of a mass term that describes the gap of the semiconducting monolayers~\cite{crepel2023chiral}.
-Most of our analysis, particularly the decoupling into abelian components from Sec.~\ref{sec_theory}, goes through in the presence of this mass term.
-For twisted $\rm MoTe_2$ homobilayers, similar estimates as above show that the physics is effectively abelian for $\theta > 2^\circ$, which lead to topologically protected flat bands at the first magic angles $\theta \sim 3.2^\circ$~\cite{crepel2023chiral}.
-Away from the chiral limit, the resulting flat band will acquire some dispersion due to additional orbital-preserving terms in the Hamiltonian but remain robust against disorder if the results of Fig.~\ref{fig_awaychiral} can be generalized to twisted $\rm MoTe_2$ homobilayers.
+Our main result is that magic angles exists in twisted TMDs when their low-energy degrees of freedom are described by gapped Dirac cone with concentrated Berry curvature at the $K/K'$ points, and that the corresponding flat bands carry a topological protection against disorder as long as the effective magnetic field obtained is well-behaved, which occurs in the abelian limit $\alpha \lesssim 1$ where the moir\'e tunneling in the original Hamiltonian lead to an almost abelian gauge field from the start (see discussion at the end of Sec.~\ref{ssec_effectivemagneticfield}).
+Our numerical results presented in Figs.~\ref{fig_sus_exp}~-~\ref{fig_TMD} suggest that it is indeed the case.
+Taking $\alpha = 1$ as the limit for topological protection, and using the effective Fermi velocity of graphene and $\rm MoTe_2$~\cite{PhysRevB.88.085433}, we expect the protection across all angles $\theta > 0.7^\circ$ in TBG and $\theta > 2^\circ$ for twisted $\rm MoTe_2$ homobilayers.
+In particular, the first magic angle of twisted $\rm MoTe_2$ at $\theta \sim 3.2^\circ$ is topologically protected~\cite{crepel2023chiral}.

 The mass term and the strong spin-orbit coupling of TMDs~\cite{xiao2012coupled} strongly suppress all resonant non-chiral disorder -- the only ones that spoil the protection of the flat bands, see Tab~\ref{tab_summaryhierarchy} -- as they fully lift the degeneracy of the flat band to leave a single topologically protected valence flat band per spin flavor.
 Twisted TMDs, therefore, are ideal hosts for delicate correlated topological phases of matter.
 They host weakly dispersing Chern bands fully protected against all forms of disorder thanks to the combinations of the AS topological index theorem and their spectral gap.

 We also note that other approaches aim at interpreting the physics of twisted TMDs as particles moving in an abelian gauge field~\cite{wu2019topological,morales2023magic,crepel2024bridging, li2024contrasting,Kang2023,Vafek2023}.
 Our work precisely determines in which regimes and for which angles such a picture is valid.